BitEscrow/escrow-sdk/docs/proposal.md

 **Deadline**

-Sets the maximum length (in seconds) for funding a contract before it expires.
+Sets the maximum duration (in seconds) that a contract is availabe for funding before it expires.
 If there are funds locked to a contract when it expires, those funds are released and availabe for spending.

 A contract that is fully-funded can still expire if the funds are not confirmed.
 All required funds must be locked _and_ confirmed before the contract will activate.

 **Expires**

+> (will rename this field to "duration" in the future)

-Sets the maximum length (in seconds) for an active contract to run before it expires.
-If an active contract reaches expiration, all funds locked to the contract are released and availabe for spending.
+Sets the maximum duration (in seconds) for an active contract to run before it expires.
+If an active contract reaches expiration, the contract is canceled, and all covenant locks are released.

 Scheduled tasks can be used to guarantee that a contract settles before expiration.